Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 tasks, which would otherwise block the event loop, are typically offloaded to separate threads.
 However, the GIL limits true parallel execution of Python code across threads.
-Hence, even when tasks are offloaded, they still compete for the GIL for execution and limits parallelism.
+Hence, even when tasks are offloaded, they still compete for the GIL for execution.
+This lock contention limits parallelism and can tank performance for any CPU-bound workload.

 The GIL also prevents execution of multiple event loops in parallel running in different threads.
-This limits the ability to scale `asyncio` applications across multiple CPU cores because of the limitations of the GIL.
+This limits the ability to scale `asyncio` applications across multiple CPU cores.

 ## Scaling `asyncio` on Free-Threaded Python